Mike Borgonzi: Kansas City Chiefs

 In 2009, Borgonzi was hired by the Kansas City Chiefs as their administrator of college scouting under general manager Scott Pioli.
 In 2010, Borgonzi was promoted to manager of football operations.
 In 2011, Borgonzi was promoted to pro scout.
 In 2013, Borgonzi was promoted to assistant director of pro scouting under general manager John Dorsey.
 In 2015, Borgonzi was named co-director of player personnel, alongside Brett Veach.

 In 2017, Borgonzi was promoted to director of player personnel under general manager Brett Veach.
-In 2018, Borgonzi was promoted to director of football operations.
-In 2019, Borgonzi won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.
-In 2021, Borgonzi was promoted to assistant general manager.
-In 2022, Borgonzi won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles 38–35 in Super Bowl LVII.
-In 2023, Borgonzi won his third Super Bowl when the Chiefs defeated the 49ers 25–22 in Super Bowl LVIII.
+The following year, Borgonzi was promoted to director of football operations.
+In 2019, Borgonzi won his first Super Bowl when the Chiefs beat the San Francisco 49ers 31–20 in Super Bowl LIV.
+Two years later, Borgonzi was promoted to assistant general manager.
+In 2022, he won his second Super Bowl when the Chiefs beat the Philadelphia Eagles 38–35 in Super Bowl LVII.
+The following year, Borgonzi won his third Super Bowl when the Chiefs beat the 49ers 25–22 in overtime during Super Bowl LVIII.